 This course introduces students to French-Canadian literature through certain texts that are typical of the following literary genres: drama, the novel, and the story/legend.
-French-Canadian texts are examined with special emphasis on their sociohistorical background, character development, and themes.
+French-Canadian texts are examined with special emphasis on their socio-historical background, character development, and themes.
 The course also aims at developing students' analytical minds, and at improving their writing skills and knowledge of grammar through production of written work.

-Note(s): Only offered through Distance Education.
 This is a Web-based course and is offered in French only.